-Tesla Motors, Inc. designs, develops, manufactures, and sells electric vehicles, electric vehicle powertrain components, and stationary energy storage systems in the United States, China, Norway, and internationally.
-It also provides development services to develop electric vehicle powertrain components and systems for other automotive manufacturers.
-The company sells its products through a network of Tesla stores and galleries, as well as through Internet.
-Tesla Motors, Inc. was founded in 2003 and is headquartered in Palo Alto, California.
+Tesla Motors, Inc. designs, develops, manufactures, and sells electric vehicles and stationary energy storage products in the United States, China, Norway, and internationally.
+It primarily offers sedans and sport utility vehicles.
+The company also offers electric vehicle powertrain components and systems to other manufacturers.
+It sells its products through a network of Tesla stores and galleries, as well as through Internet.
+In addition, the company designs, manufactures, installs, monitors, maintains, leases, and sells solar energy systems to government, residential, and commercial customers; and sells electricity generated by solar energy systems to customers.
+Tesla Motors, Inc. was foun...

 3500 Deer Creek Road

 Co-Founder, Chairman of the Board, Chief Executive Officer and Product Architect

 Vice President of Engineering